 An offence committed against one of the trees from the grouping Lords of the Woods (oak, hazel, holly, yew, ash, Scots pine and wild apple-tree) would result in a penalty that was to be paid in two valuable milk cows and one heifer, plus potential other compensation depending on the act committed.

 The amount of fine may also have been dependent on the time of the year.
 If it was during the growth period of the tree (rather than the dormant period of the year) the fine was greater due to the increased likelihood for harm (for example, increased chance of rot or disease) inflicted on the tree.

 Interestingly, there is no reference to the felling of sacred trees from this Lord of the Woods group, which must have been one of the most horrendous acts possible to comit.

-(For more fascinating insights into trees in early Ireland, read this article by Fergus Kelly)
+(For more fascinating insights into trees in early Ireland, take a look at our post on Native Irish Trees.)